Advisory Groups

 Additionally, the community benefits conversation will not include a specific agreement just addressing community benefits.
 Instead, the community benefits will be added to contract specifications, environmental documents, or other documents as appropriate to ensure accountability for implementation of the community benefits.

-What is the planned approach?
+What was the approach?

 Community Benefits Advisory Group Meeting Information